The Best-Kept Secret in Every State

 Maine is home to arguably the prettiest coastal towns in the country, and people know it—that’s probably why it’s dubbed “The Vacation State.”
 After you’ve had your fill of Maine must-sees like Bar Harbor and Camden, take in the small-town vibes of Belfast on the mid-coast.
 Like more bustling parts of coastal Maine, Belfast is teeming with some of the freshest seafood around; plus, it’s home to marine museums, street festivals, and an Art Deco movie theater.

 If you need a place to stay, try the Ocean’s Edge Fireside Inn & Suites.
 Every room has a gorgeous view of the ocean, and there’s a heated indoor mineral pool and hot tub to soak your weary bones.
 They even throw in a free breakfast to start your day.
-Don’t miss these other coastal towns to road trip to that will leave you breathless.

 As small towns go, it doesn’t get much cooler than Berlin—the other Berlin, that is.
 The meticulously preserved downtown area is a National Register Historic District, packed with Victorian and early-20th-century architecture, as well as family-owned eateries and the famous Globe Theater.
 The town’s array of tree species is impressive; you can find magnolias, sycamores, tulip poplars, and gingkos among them.
 Explore the town on a walking tour or on a bicycle—on warm days, the beach is within riding distance.
 The best place to stay is the recently updated Atlantic Hotel, which has been welcoming visitors to Berlin for more than a century and offers guest rooms with a Victorian feel.
 There’s no better place to learn about the town’s history.